tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 **Exercise #1**

-1. Create a repository `learning_github` in GitHub Desktop.
+1. Create a repository `capstone_groupX` in GitHub Desktop.
+Replace `X` with your group number.
 Make sure to create it both locally and then publish it remotely onto GitHub.
-2. Find the folder on your local computer, and add a couple of small text files to it from your computer.
+2. Find the folder on your local computer, and make a Readme file.
-3. Create a new plain text file called `data-file.txt`, add a line or 2 of content to it and save it to the `learning_github` folder.
-4. Go to GitHub Desktop, commit the change with an appropriate message.
+3. Go to GitHub Desktop, commit the change with an appropriate message.
-5. Switch repos back to the `githubdesktop_workshop` repo.
+4. Switch repos back to the `githubdesktop_workshop` repo.

 ***

-*Materials used in these lessons are derived from Daniel van Strien's ["An Introduction to Version Control Using GitHub Desktop,"](http://programminghistorian.org/lessons/getting-started-with-github-desktop), Programming Historian, (17 June 2016).
-[The Programming Historian ISSN 2397-2068](http://programminghistorian.org/), is released under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

-*Materials are also derived from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
-These materials are also licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
+**Are you done?** Go to the next lesson: [05 Syncing](https://github.com/tomviering/Github-Capstone/blob/master/lessons/05_GitHub_Dekstop_remote1.md)